Couples Who Still Like Each Other After Many Years Quietly Do These 8 Things, According To Psychology

 7. They stay in the moment

 Happy couples know remaining in the present moment is non-negotiable when it comes to love.
-Regardless of tough times, they remember the past does not equal the future.
+Regardless of tough times, they remember that the past does not equal the future.
 Healthy partners have a relationship with the person in front of them now, not the ghost from yesterday.

 8. They continue touching

-Two large influences on our sex drive originate from our skin and our brains.
+Two large influences on our drive originate from our skin and our brains.
 Relationships are hot in the beginning because we’re touching and kissing, as well as talking and questioning one another, constantly.

 As time goes on, happy couples continue to touch.
 When we touch the one we love, the hormone oxytocin is produced, providing us with a fertile opportunity for connection.
 Oxytocin is a powerful love drug.
 Talking stimulates the brain while touching stimulates everything else.
 Happy couples touch each other a lot.